[Impending closure of early registration] Conference “Histories of Healthy Ageing” (Groningen, 21-23 June 2017; early registration closing 1 May)

-Registration is now open for the conference “Histories of Healthy Aging”, which takes place in Groningen from June 21 through 23.
+Early registration for the conference “Histories of Healthy Aging”, which takes place in Groningen from June 21 through 23, will close on May 1.

 As Western populations grow increasingly older, ‘healthy ageing’ is presented as one of today’s greatest medical and societal challenges.
 However, contrary to what many policy makers want us to believe, the aspiration to live long, healthy and happy lives is not a problem specific to our times.
 On the contrary successful ageing has a long history.